Case Study

 Per-persona sentiment over aggregate score

 The Huddle Summary shows each persona’s response individually.
 An averaged sentiment score of 3.8/5 looks like “broadly positive.”
-But the underlying data is: two strongly positive, one conditional, one mixed, one not yet evaluated.
+But the underlying data is: two strongly positive, one conditional, one mixed.
 The conditional and mixed responses contain the most valuable signal — the specific objections, the pricing concerns, the security requirements — and they are invisible in an aggregate.

 The Huddle Summary as an artefact

 The output of a Swarm-Lite session is a saved, versioned document — not a conversation thread.
-The value of a research session is the record it produces, not the exchange that produced it.
 A Huddle Summary is a document with a title, a date, a composite recommendation, per-persona sections, and a list of Pending Actions.
 It can be shared with a stakeholder who was not in the session.
 It can be retrieved six months later when a similar question arises.

 The connection to TX-1 and SS-1